michaelvl/helm2yaml/README.md

-This tool reads [Helmsman](https://github.com/Praqma/helmsman) and [FluxCD](https://fluxcd.io/) Kubernetes applications specs and allows for running Helm2/Helm3 to to deploy applications to Kubernetes or, alternatively, to render the resulting application YAML.
+This tool reads [Helmsman](https://github.com/Praqma/helmsman) and [FluxCD](https://fluxcd.io/) Kubernetes applications specs and allows for running Helm2 or Helm3 to to deploy applications to Kubernetes or, alternatively, to render the resulting application YAML.
 The latter allows for keeping an audit trail on the actual YAML deployed to Kubernetes.